lars-ctf/writeup-gpn22/future-of-pwning-1.md

 ### The idea

 So apparently we can emulate *any* file in the *ForwardCom* file format `.ex`.
-Looking at the [Github page](https://github.com/ForwardCom) we learn that ForawrdCom is an:
+Looking at the [Github page](https://github.com/ForwardCom) we learn that ForawrdCom is an
 > [e]xperimental instruction set and computer system with variable-length vector registers.

 There we also find a [manual](https://github.com/ForwardCom/manual), [code examples](https://github.com/ForwardCom/code-examples) and the [bintools](https://github.com/ForwardCom/bintools) which *should* compile to the executable `forw` we already have.